How to Stop Premiere Pro from Crashing

 Tip #6: Change Caption Fonts

 An odd Premiere Pro bug that some video editors run into is that some caption fonts cause Premiere Pro to crash.
 Fonts downloaded from third-party sources could have compatibility problems with Adobe Premiere Pro and After Effects.
-Try changing the caption font to see if that fixes the bug.
+Try changing the caption font to see if it resolves the bug.

 Tip #7: Prevent Computer Overheating

-Editing on Premiere Pro can put stress on the computer’s CPU, causing it to overheat.
+Editing on Premiere Pro can put stress on the computer’s CPU, causing it to overheat and leading to Premiere Pro crashing or even closing unexpectedly.
+This is a common cause of Premiere Pro crashes while exporting.
 Keep the computer’s vents uncovered and free of dust.

 Tip #8: Remove Third-Party Plug-Ins and Effects

 Using third-party plug-ins and effects can enhance a video edit, but they can also cause Premiere Pro to crash.
-Adobe Premiere Pro and After Effects both run into problems rendering and exporting plug-ins installed from third-party sources.
+Adobe Premiere Pro and After Effects both run into problems rendering and exporting plug-ins installed from third-party sources, which can lead to Premiere Pro crashing on export.
+Removing these plug-ins might be the answer to why your Premiere Pro keeps crashing when exporting.

 Go to Finder > Adobe Premiere Pro to delete the Plug-Ins folder.

-One way that professional video editors bypass the limitations of Premiere Pro is by rendering and exporting the video effect in After Effects.
+One way professional video editors bypass Premiere Pro's limitations is by rendering and exporting the video effect in After Effects.
 The individual clip can then be imported into the Premiere Pro project.
 Adobe Premiere Pro integrates seamlessly with Adobe After Effects.

 Tip #9: Crashing While Importing/Exporting

 Premiere Pro may crash during the import if you try to import too many clips at once.
 Import only a few clips at a time to give the computer time to finish processing.
+If Premiere Pro crashes when exporting or importing large files, breaking the project into smaller parts can prevent Adobe Premiere from crashing mid-process.
 Dragging and dropping the media files instead of using the import function has better results for some Premiere Pro editors.

 Adobe Media Encoder can be used to transcode the media files to smaller file sizes and to export the final project.
 Exporting from Media Encoder instead of directly from Premiere Pro helps to prevent crashes during export.